danngreen/stm32mp2-baremetal/README.md

 Loading a new project just means waiting until it boots (1-2 seconds) and then loading the binary or elf file with your debugging software.

+There are two ways to connect a debugger to the EV1 board:
+- Connecting a USB cable to the EV1's ST-LINK via the USB jack
+- Connecting a 10-pin SWD cable to the EV1's SWD header (CN22 MIPI-10) and
+  using an external debugger such as the J-Link or TRACE32.

+The first way (direct USB cable to the EV1) connects to an on-board ST-LINK circuit on the EV1.
+If you have a custom board, you can use an external ST-LINK-V3 debugger and follow the same steps.

-## Loading an app via SWD via the USB jack (ST-LINK)
+## Debugging with the EV1's ST-LINK via the USB jack (or with an external ST-LINK-V3)

-The Discovery and Eval boards have an SWD connection via the USB jack marked "ST-LINK".
-This USB connection provides both a ST-LINK debugger interface, as well as a console UART.
+1. Connect your computer to the ST-LINK USB jack on the EV1.
+If you're using an external ST-LINK-V3 with a custom board, then connect it to the 10-pin SWD MIPI-10 header (CN22) and make sure to connect a UART (see discussion on console selection).

-1. Connect your computer to this USB jack.
-Power on with the SD card installed, and open a console terminal on your computer as described above in "Running the program".
+2. Power on with the SD card installed, and open a console terminal on your computer as described above in "Running the program".

-2. Start openocd.
+3. Start openocd.
 The scripts for the stm32mp2 chips are included in this repo, as well as the openocd config file (`openocd.cfg`).
 So start openocd in a new terminal window like this: